Rahad-Ullah/evio-backend/README.md

-# Project Name
+# Evio | Tele-medicine Platform

-This is a template project for backend development using Typescript, Node.js, Express, Mongoose, Bcrypt, JWT, NodeMailer, Multer, ESLint, and Prettier.
-The aim is to reduce setup time for new backend projects.
+A robust backend for a tele-medicine platform using TypeScript, Node.js, Express.js, Mongoose and Zod etc.

 ## Features